 Benefits Of Betta Flaring

-Although excessive flaring is very detrimental for your betta fish’s health, a moderate amount can be quite good for him.
+Although excessive flaring is very detrimental to your betta fish’s health, a moderate amount can be quite good for him.

 Here are some of the positives of betta flaring.